Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Experiments

 \subsection{Datasets}

-\paragraph{Training data} \emph{LLM2VEC4CXR} is trained on the training splits of MIMIC-CXR~\cite{mimic3}, CheXpert-plus~\cite{chexpertplus}, and the generated variants described in \Cref{tab:mntp}.
-For \emph{LLM2CLIP4CXR}, we start with paired samples from MIMIC-CXR and incrementally add CheXpert-plus, PadChest~\cite{padchest}, and a private CXR dataset from a tertiary hospital, resulting in a combined training set of 1.6M studies.
+\emph{LLM2VEC4CXR} is trained on the training splits of MIMIC~\cite{mimic3}, CheXpert-plus~\cite{chexpertplus}, and the generated variants described in \Cref{tab:mntp}.
+For \emph{LLM2CLIP4CXR}, we start with paired samples from MIMIC-CXR and incrementally add CheXpert-plus, PadChest~\cite{padchest}, and a dataset from Seoul National University Hospital (SNUH; IRB no. 2405-070-1536), resulting in a combined training set of around 1.6M studies.
 Only frontal X-rays are used.
 To exploit the LLM’s ability to handle longer text sequences, we retain full \emph{Findings} or \emph{Impression} sections when constructing non-sectioned training corpora.
-Notably, these datasets differ substantially in reporting style: MIMIC provides full structured reports, PadChest and the private dataset contains impression-only summaries, and private hospital data often consists of abbreviated notes.
+Notably, these datasets differ substantially in reporting style: MIMIC provides full structured reports, PadChest and SNUH contain impression-only summaries, and SNUH reports often consist of abbreviated notes.
 This heterogeneity provides a natural testbed for robustness to noise and style variation.

-\paragraph{Evaluation data} We evaluate on two main datasets: the \emph{MIMIC-CXR} test set (internal validation) and \emph{Open-I}~\cite{openi} (external validation).
+We evaluate on two datasets: a held-out MIMIC-CXR internal validation split that is disjoint from training and tuning at the study level, and the \emph{Open-I}~\cite{openi} external validation set.
 To reduce temporal ambiguity, we exclude Open-I reports containing temporal expressions.
 The exclusion keywords are adopted from BioViL-T~\cite{biovilt}, but we apply them only as a filter: any report containing one or more of these keywords is removed from the test set.
 We then retain a single comprehensive report per study to avoid multiple time points.
 Dataset statistics are summarized in \Cref{tab:dataset_stats}.